Though too much fat can be unhealthy, certain kinds of fat are good for us and

 added and just as many calories.

-Pack school lunches and
+Pack school lunches

-kids to make healthy choices in the school cafeteria.
+on your kids to make healthy choices in the school cafeteria.

 When dining out, help kids make balanced choices that don't include large amounts